 PRP Platelet Rich Plasma injection

 this is a new treatment which lacks sufficient evidence that supports its beneficial effects.
-Although patients who’s been administered PRP showed some kind of improvement.
-A study by Dr Badra confirms that PRP injections administered to young athletes “showed not significance difference over routine rehabilitation” (American Association of Orthopaedic Surgeons).
+Although patients who’ve been administered PRP showed some kind of improvement.
+A study by Dr. Badra confirms that PRP injections administered to young athletes “showed no significant difference over routine rehabilitation” (American Association of Orthopaedic Surgeons).
 This means a lot of research has to be done before we can talk about the efficiency of the treatment.

 Case Study on Hamstring Tendinopathy

-This case study by Michael Fredericson reveals how a wrong diagnosis can derive in later complications.
+This case study by Michael Fredericson reveals how a wrong diagnosis can derive from later complications.

 She continues training for a period of time until the pain halts any further training.
 Although, she has plenty of resting time and recovers soon.
 The pain comes back when she starts training.
-Previous MRI test on the lumbar area were good.
+Previous MRI test on the lumbar area was good.
 She later has a second test.
-A MRI magnetic resonance shows accumulation of the water fluids or enema in the ishial tuberosity, alongside soft tissue inflammation in the hamstring
+An MRI magnetic resonance shows accumulation of the water fluids or enema in the ischial tuberosity, alongside soft tissue inflammation.

 Diagnosis: high hamstrings tendinopathy